tvmai/tvmai.github.io/_posts/2018-10-03-auto-tune-all.md

 layout: post
 title: Automatic Kernel Optimization for Deep Learning on All Hardware Platforms
 date: 2018-10-03
-author: Lianmin Zheng, Eddie Yan
+author: Lianmin Zheng, Eddie Yan, Tianqi Chen
 ---

 Optimizing the performance of deep neural network on a diverse range of hardware platforms is still a hard